 On the other hand, it might also become much more rude to send someone a holiday surprise without a heads up first.
 It is also important to ask ourselves whether we are putting the idea of sending a gift ahead of the actual experience of our loved ones receiving it.

 This time of year, we often say “it’s the thought that counts.”
-If that’s true, we might have to think carefully about some of the social norms for sending gifts until the shipping industry can catch up.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+If that’s true, we might have to think carefully about some of the social norms for sending gifts until the shipping industry can catch up.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.